BullseyeCoverage Up Contents Search

 Integration Alternatives

 Integration with Microsoft Visual Studio is performed automatically by the installer.
-Otherwise, check the section Configuring Development Systems to find instructions tailored to your development system.
-If none of the topics apply, use the integration method below that best matches your build process.
+Otherwise, check the section Configuring Development Systems to find instructions for your development system.
+If none of those topics apply, use the integration method below that best matches your build process.

 Integration is successful when you see the BullseyeCoverage startup banner when building with coverage build enabled.